cunnie/sslip.io/README.md

 ## Directory Structure

-- `src/sslip.io-dns-server/` contains the source code to the DNS server
 - `ci/` contains the [Concourse](https://concourse.ci/) continuous integration (CI) pipeline and task
 - `spec/` contains the tests for the production nameservers.
 To run